K19: Hangar 18

 Looks like their ship was designed by Giger. –What? –There’s a little Geiger counter down at the bottom. –I thought you meant H.R.
 Giger.

 Hans Geiger (1882-1945) was a German scientist who in 1908 co-invented the Geiger counter, used to detect alpha rays.
 It was improved in 1928 to detect beta and gamma rays as well.
 H.R.
-Giger is a Swiss surrealist artist who is best known for designing the titular xenomorph in the 1979 film Alien.
-He also redesigned the creature for use in Alien³ and the forthcoming film Prometheus.
+Giger (1920-2014) was a Swiss surrealist artist who is best known for designing the titular xenomorph in the 1979 film Alien, as well as other memorable sets and creatures in that film.
+He also redesigned the Alien creature for use in the 1993 sequel Alien³.

 I said, “Lunch.
 Not launch.”